Joann Brooks

 Joann has worked in healthcare for over 30 years the last 13 being in transplant.
 She has held various roles in transplant from float coordinator, Education coordinator and Nursing Director.
 She is currently the Nursing Supervisor for the Liver and lung transplant programs and the Organ Procurement team at the University of Michigan Transplant Center.
 Joann is involved with the Alliance serving on the Transplant Leadership Council and several workgroups.

-Patient Group: Adult, Pediatric & Neonatal
+Patient Groups: Adult, Pediatric & Neonatal

 Areas of Practice: Living Donation, Outreach, Post-transplant, Pre-Transplant, Procurement

-Testimonial I love the passion that everyone involved with the Alliance has for transplantation and making sure everyone in the transplant world has the most current and up to date information/skills/knowledge to further improve opportunities for transplant.
+Testimonial: I love the passion that everyone involved with the Alliance has for transplantation and making sure everyone in the transplant world has the most current and up to date information/skills/knowledge to further improve opportunities for transplant.

 Alliance Presentations